cr-ste-justine/SONG/song-docs/source/server.rst

 Prerequisites
 ==================

-The following software dependencies are required in order to run the server:
+The following software dependencies are required in order to run the server

-- Bash Shell
+- Docker
-- Java 8 or higher
 - Postgres database

 .. note::